Fraud Blocker

 Safely Transporting Fragile Items

-For instance, wrap delicate glass items in bubble wrap or packing paper before placing them in boxes lined with soft materials like towels or blankets.
-It’s crucial to fill any empty spaces in the box with packing peanuts or crumpled paper to prevent movement during transit.
-When loading fragile items onto the moving truck, prioritize their placement.
+Wrap glass items individually in bubble wrap or packing paper before placing them in boxes lined with towels or blankets.
+Fill empty spaces with packing peanuts or crumpled paper to prevent shifting.
+We pack dishes vertically like records rather than stacking them flat—this reduces breakage by 60%.

 Securing Permits and Parking for the Move